 Our Firelands Family, 2,300+ Strong, Across 7 Counties

-As one of the top employers in the area, it takes a particular type of person to become a member of the Firelands Family.
+As one of the top employers in the area offering office and hospital jobs, it takes a particular type of person to become a member of the Firelands Family.
 Qualities we look for include:

 - The right attitude: Make the choice to have a positive attitude even when you don’t want to.
 Turn it around when negativity creeps in.
 Invest in yourself, and always project a professional image.